esatterwhite/node-seeli/README.md

 ======================

 Object orientated, event driven , **Interactive** CLI module.
-Seeli aims to give you the tools to compose A command line interface they way you want it, and otherwise, stay out of your way.
+Seeli aims to give you the tools to compose A command line interface the way you want it, and otherwise, stays out of your way.

 ![gif](https://raw.githubusercontent.com/esatterwhite/node-seeli/master/assets/test.gif "interactive mode")